 SmartAppoint Service is available to newly-issued and inforced critical illness or medical products (including basic plans and supplementary benefits), but excludes the products listed below:

-- SmartAppoint is an advanced policy instruction, and not an Enduring Power of Attorney (“EPA”) or Guardianship Order.
+- SmartAppoint is an advanced policy instruction, and not an Enduring Power of Attorney (“EPA”) or Guardianship Order and does not appoint the Designated Person as your attorney or guardian/committee (for policies issued in Hong Kong); and not a power of attorney (“POA”) and does not appoint the Designated Person as your attorney or guardian/tutor (for policies issued in Macau).
 It is only applicable to selected medical and critical illness products.
 Please check with your financial consultant for details.

-- If the policyholder has an EPA, he or she must not apply for SmartAppoint.
+- If the policyholder has an EPA or a guardian/committee appointed (for policies issued in Hong Kong) or has a POA or a guardian/tutor appointed (for policies issued in Macau), he or she must not apply for SmartAppoint.

 - SmartAppoint is only applicable to policies where the policyholder and the insured are the same person.